Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 NUCLEAR WASTE PROJECTIONS:

-To put this matter in perspective, if we adhere to the present OPG/NWMO nuclear waste disposal methodology, which presently contemplates two Deep Geologic Repositories (DGRs), in reality after 60 years 20 DGRs will be required and after 300 years at least 100 DGRs will be required.
+To put this matter in perspective, if it was possible to adhere to the present OPG/NWMO nuclear waste disposal methodology, which presently contemplates two Deep Geologic Repositories (DGRs), in reality after 60 years 20 DGRs would be required and after 300 years at least 100 DGRs will be required.
 Clearly the present OPG/NWMO nuclear waste disposal plan is not sustainable.
-There are certain radio isotopes such as Ca-41, Cl-36, Ni-59 and C-14 where there is no alternative disposal solution other than permanent containment within a DGR.
-With respect to these long lived low atomic weight isotopes the most important safety measure is to do all necessary to prevent production of these wastes.
+There are certain low atomic weight radio isotopes such as Ca-41, Cl-36, Ni-59 and C-14 where there is no alternative disposal solution other than permanent containment within a DGR.
+With respect to these long lived low atomic weight isotopes the most important safety measure is to do all necessary to prevent them forming in the first place.

 For most of the remaining radio isotopes there are disposal alternatives that potentially cost a lot less in terms of both dollars and environmental pollution than the present plan by OPG and the NWMO and that should be pursued.
-For most shorter lived radio isotopes a DGR should be designed as an interim storage facility rather than as a permanent storage facility.
+Most shorter lived radio isotopes only need interim storage for a few centuries rather than permanent storage.

 The entire nuclear energy cycle, including both electricity production and nuclear waste disposal, must be made sustainable.

 A potential public issue is formation of long lived inert gas radio isotopes.
-The problem with inert gases is that it is almost impossible to physically isolate them from the atmosphere for long periods of time.
-If the entire world is powered by fission nuclear power over time the accumulation of long lived inert gas radio isotopes in the atmosphere may become a public issue.
-In the immediate proximity of used fission fuel concentration plants shorter lived inert gas isotopes such as Kr-85 could be a cause of public concern.
+The problem with inert gases is that it is difficult to physically isolate them from the atmosphere for long periods of time.
+If the entire world is powered by fission nuclear power over time the low level accumulation of long lived inert gas radio isotopes in the atmosphere may become a public issue.
+In the immediate proximity of used fission fuel concentration plants shorter lived inert gas isotopes such as Kr-85 might cause public concern.
 The short lived isotopes should be well mixed with the atmosphere before they reach the public.
-The inert gas isotopes that are might be problematic are:
+The inert gas isotopes that might become problematic are:

 ISOTOPEHALF LIFE